MAPF-Competition/web_resource/evaluation.md

 robots.
 At each timestep, your scheduler must return a valid task assignment (including no assignment) for every robot.
-The schedule is then realised by a `default path planner`, which decides what paths robots will take through the enviromment to complete their tasks.
+The schedule is then realised by a `default path planner`, which decides what paths robots will take through the environment to complete their tasks.

 At every timestep, your scheduler must compute a valid assignment for the revealed, unallocated tasks.
 While you can take as long as needed to make